clang88/photobooth-app/src/photobooth/plugins/filter_openai/README.md

 ## Features

 - **OpenAI Integration**: Uses OpenAI's GPT-Image models for image generation and editing
-- **Multiple Models**: Support for gpt-image-1, gpt-image-1-mini, and gpt-image-1.5 (DALL-E 2 has known issues and may not work correctly)
+- **Multiple Models**: Support for gpt-image-1, gpt-image-1-mini, and gpt-image-1.5 (I couldn't get DALL-E2 to work correctly, but I'm leaving it in as a selectable model)
-- **Variety of Styles**: Style transfer including cartoon, sketch, watercolor, oil painting, vintage, cyberpunk, fantasy, and anime styles
+- **Custom style prompts**: The default prompts can be changed or new prompts added by the user.
 - **Configurable Parameters**: Adjustable image quality, size, and generation parameters
-- **Caching**: Optional result caching to avoid regenerating identical images
+- **Caching**: Optional result caching to avoid regenerating identical images (useful for switching between styles)
 - **Fallback Support**: Option to return original image if AI generation fails

-- **Preview Mode**: Returns original image for quick previews
+## Missing features
+- **Preview Mode**: Currently just returns original image for quick previews, perhaps adding the option to define a "sample" image that is presented as an example for the prompt might be a good workaround; unsure if this can be done via plugins...

 ## Configuration